Family Dentist in West Hartford Discusses how Vitamin D can Strengthen Your Teeth

 How Does Sunshine Help?

 You might have heard that sunshine is an important part of your Vitamin D consumption and that is true.
-Sunlight promotes vitamin D synthesis by using the cholesterol in the skin.
+Sunlight promotes vitamin D synthesis by using cholesterol in the skin.

 Vitamin D is different from many other vitamins because our bodies can manufacture it.
 This process requires the use of sunlight.
 That’s why many people who suffer from a Vitamin D deficiency are those who live in the northern regions where sunlight exposure is minimal.